Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Is the Couch Potato Sofa too relaxed for working on a laptop?

-It can be, depending on how you sit.
-The pillow-heavy back is great for lounging, but longer laptop sessions may require a small lumbar pillow to keep you more upright.
+It can be.
+The pillow-heavy back is excellent for lounging, but longer laptop sessions usually work better with a small lumbar pillow or a more upright model.

 Which model is hardest to stand up from?